 - Community Action Advocacy Groups

-- Community needs of a people with disabilities are identified and strategies are developed to address those needs.
+- Community needs of people with disabilities are identified and strategies are developed to address those needs.

 - Support Groups